 Closing Certain Account Types

-Having a diverse credit mix is one factor that will impact your credit score.
+Having a diverse mix of credit is one factor that will impact your credit score.
 And so, closing a credit account that is unique to your credit history can harm your score.
 For example, paying off your only installment loan can reduce the diversity in your credit history/credit mix.

 The Age of Accounts

-Another factor that will impact your credit score is how old your credit accounts are.
+Another factor that will impact your credit is how old your accounts are.
 The older your accounts, the more positive their impact on your credit score.
-And so, if you close a credit account that is one of your oldest, it can bring down your credit score.
+And so, if you close a credit account that is one of your oldest, it can bring down your score.

 Closing Revolving Accounts Can Impact Credit Utilization Ratio

 Your credit utilization ratio measures the debt you have against available credit balances.
 If you have a revolving debt paid off and close your account, it can decrease available credit balances, negatively impacting your credit score.
-So, even if you pay off your credit cards, consider keeping them open with your credit card companies.
+Although there are ways to cancel a credit card without hurting your score.

 Other Ways To Improve Your Credit Scores